Welcome to your ADHD Diagnosis with ADHD 360.

 Children who display symptoms at school but not at home, or at home and not at school are not uncommon in the patients we see each and every day.

-Lets explore some of the common myths for ADHD:
+Some of the common myths for ADHD:

 Here are the facts: